Persuasive Essay Generator

 Does it actually use ethos, pathos, and logos on purpose?

 Yes.
-The drafter is tuned to deploy all three appeals deliberately and to mark where each shows up in the essay.
+The workspace helps you deploy all three appeals deliberately and mark where each shows up in the essay.
 Ethos appears early through credible framing, logos carries the middle through evidence, and pathos lands at the transitions and the close.
-The humanizer pass then tightens the emotional beats so they read human instead of formulaic.
+The editing step then tightens the emotional beats so they read human instead of formulaic.

 Which audience should I write for?